Across the Universe: GW231123 as a magnified and diffracted black hole merger: Source and Lens Properties

 One has to be mindful of the limitation of assuming a single microlens.
 It is conceivable that more complex/realistic microlens distributions, containing many objects, can mimic the wave-optics lens features seen in GW231123.
 Even if an intermediate-mass object dominates the signal, additional signatures caused by a large number of light stars may help confirm or disprove the lensing hypothesis.
+We show this explicitly in App.~\ref{app:microlens_alternatives}: both an extended object with $M_{\rm vir}\sim 10^4-10^6 M_\odot$ and a collection of $\sim 10M_\odot$ objects can closely reproduce the wave-optics signature of a single heavy point lens (Fig.~\ref{fig:microlens_alternatives}).
+Thus, while the data constrain the effective lensing mass scale, identifying the physical nature of the microlens requires additional lens modeling and astrophysical priors \citep[e.g.][]{Cheung:2026pky}, as discussed in App.~\ref{app:source_properties}.